 - Editors Choice: Travel CUT

-They start at only $1.36 daily and offer students very affordable travel insurance packages.
+They start at only $1.36 daily and offer students affordable travel insurance packages.
 Due to exam schedule issues, students can swap their travel dates at no charge.
 The standard package includes adventure, sports, dental care, air ambulance evacuation, flight accident, and trip cancellation insurance.

 Why We Recommend Travel CUTS Bon Voyage Insurance